Analysis | Fact-checking President Trump’s acceptance speech at the GOP convention

 — Trump

-Trump oversells in the impact of his so-called “travel ban” — and on Biden’s criticism.
+Trump oversells in the impact of his so-called travel ban — and on Biden’s criticism.

 The president said he took bold action that was criticized.
 News reports say he was reluctant to impose the ban, citing his relationship with Chinese leader Xi Jinping, but the action was urged by his top health advisers.
 Health and Human Services Secretary Alex Azar told reporters on Feb.
 7: “The travel restrictions that we put in place in consultation with the president were very measured and incremental.
 These were the uniform recommendations of the career public health officials here at HHS.”